leviome/leviome.github.io/index.md

 the rough description of 3D focus estimation is to treat every player as a node, use distance to compute node edges, and collect 55 features (including jersey number, team_id, body orientation, speed) for each node to build a graph, and use GNN to handle the graph for node classification.

 4. **Ball Carrier Estimation in NFL games**<br>
-In most cases, the ball is occluded by player for seconds when game is going on, so we need to estimate the player who holds ball in the gridiron. rough description: treating every player as a node of a graph, and modelling them with Graph Attention Nets.
+In most cases, the ball is invisible when occluded by player for seconds, so we estimate the player who holds ball in the gridiron instead.
+Ideas roughly described as: treating every player as a node of a graph, and modelling them with Graph Attention Nets.

 5. **Hard Negative Examples Mining for ball detection**<br>
 this method is used for handling false detection in our project.
 Hard negatives such as bare head and arm could mightly regarded as ball by a ball detection model.
 Therefore, I did hard negative examples mining to mitigate false detection. roughly described as: use well-pretrained model to process train set, and save the patchs (area in bounding box) which get high score but miss the ground truth (IOU=0).
 I take the patchs as negatives and ball patchs as positives to train a discrimintator (a binary classifier).
 The discriminator could refuse most hard negatives with only subtle recall loss.